brianmtreese/briantree.se/_posts/2024/10/2024-10-18-cursor-ai-for-better-angular-development.md

 Let’s say that we want to add the animal type to each of these objects.

-Ths first thing we need to do is update the interface for these items.
+The first thing we need to do is update the interface for these items.
 And as soon as we go to add the [union type](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html#union-types), it perfectly creates it for us.
 That’s exactly what I wanted, so I just need to hit `tab`:

 <div>
 <img src="{{ '/assets/img/content/uploads/2024/10-18/demo-25.gif' | relative_url }}" alt="Example of Cursor's Tab autocomplete functionality" width="1340" height="566" style="width: 100%; height: auto;">